swo/dbotu3/doc/source/getting-started.rst

 - The *distribution cutoff*.
 This is the :math:`p`-value from the statistical test of distribution described in :ref:`distribution_section`.
 The default value is :math:`0.0005` (as suggested in the original publication).
 - The *word size*.
-The default value is 8.
-I would change this value only if you validate a different size as described in :ref:`evaluating-genetic-section`.
+This is the :math:`k` in :math:`k`-mer.
+The default value is
+  8. I would change this value only if you validate a different size as described in :ref:`evaluating-genetic-section`.

 Engage!
 =======